kontent-ai/gatsby-packages/packages/gatsby-source-kontent/README.md

 If you choose to maintain your Gatsby site on [Gatsby Cloud](https://www.gatsbyjs.com/cloud/), you will need to register two webhooks from Kentico Kontent Kontent to Gatsby Cloud.
 Follow [the "Getting started" tutorial](https://www.gatsbyjs.com/docs/kontent/getting-started/) for more information.
 All webhook notifications that are not mentioned in the tutorial will be ignored by the plugin.

 Once you integrate your site with Gatsby Cloud, you will be able to lavarage the new cool features as Intelligent caching, [true Incremental builds](https://www.gatsbyjs.com/cloud/docs/incremental-builds/), or [Real-time Gatsby preview](https://www.gatsbyjs.com/preview/).
 Your site will benefit from amazingly fast site (re-)builds!
-Check out the [willit.build benchmark](https://willit.build/details/type/blog/source/kentico/page-count/8192) for the performance comparion.
+Check out the [willit.build benchmark](https://willit.build/details/type/blog/source/kentico/page-count/8192) for the performance comparison.

 > Please note that change in taxonomies or content types require a complete rebuild of the site, because these structural data affects GraphQL schema.

+### Gatsby preview updates

+The source plugin is capable of handling [Kontent Preview webhooks triggered by Delivery Preview API triggers](https://docs.kontent.ai/reference/webhooks-reference#a-delivery-preview-api-triggers).
+That means by setting `ENABLE_GATSBY_REFRESH_ENDPOINT` environment variable to `true` opens a `/__refresh` endpoint which could be used as a target endpoint to webhook with these triggers.

+If you want to trigger whole website rebuilt, it could be done by sending a post request with an empty body.
+It could be useful i.e. if you want to rebuild whole site when you are developing locally (`curl -X POST http://localhost:8000/__refresh`).

 ## How to use Web Spotlight with Gatsby